 - Daily program development/maintenance time (1 hour) as needed.

 - Evening activity instruction ( Monday, Tuesday) (1 hour).

 - Wednesday cabin coverage to facilitate counsellor evening off.

-- Sunday Camper Registration (work brigades, registration, program demonstrations).
+- Sunday Camper Registration (work brigades, registration, evening program).

 - Saturday- Swim/First Aid Instruction for LITs.

 - Thursday- compose detailed camper evaluations (for any program instructional classes assigned throughout the week).

 - Additional classes and supervision as required.

 - Work One “Holdover Weekend”.
 Friday evening cabin supervision (if required) and provide programming and supervision for holdover campers (campers here 2+ weeks) Saturday and Sunday.

 - All Program staff are required to attend the May program development weekend.